jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 {{< youtube CTuzFU3Y9gI >}}

-Clearly there are some issues -- the model is unable to track the blocks once they are moved.
+Clearly, there are some issues; the model is unable to track the blocks once they are moved.

-# FoundationPose + Mask Temporal Consistency
+# FoundationPose with L1 Bounding-Box Consistency
-My first idea for improving these results was to condition the pose estimate for every frame on a segmentation masks from LangSAM (instead of just the first frame).
-Essentially, this offloads the challenge of object localization in 2D from FoundationPose to LangSAM.
+My first idea for improving these results was to condition the pose estimates for every frame on the segmentation masks from LangSAM (vs just the first frame).
+Essentially, this offloads some of the challenge of object localization from FoundationPose to LangSAM.
 However, LangSAM doesn't work perfectly either.
-Using the same prompts for the same objects on every frame ("blue cube", "red cube", and "green cube"), this is what we get:
+Below are the segmentations obtained by running LangSAM on every frame with the prompts ("blue cube", "red cube", and "green cube").

 {{< youtube 2YxygrxXshY >}}

 Watch the top right view.
 When the red cube is manipulated, LangSAM switches to segmenting the blue cube, then the green cube, and eventually the entire stack of cubes.
-However, all the segmentations in the first frame are correct, likely because none of the cubes are occluded by the gripper or stacked.
+Notably, all the segmentations in the first frame are correct, likely because none of the cubes are occluded by the gripper or stacked.

-As explained previously, bounding boxes from Grounding DINO are used to prompt SAM.
-For each frame, Grounding DINO outputs multiple box proposals that are above a settable threshold for bounding-box validity and text alignment then selects the box with the highest text alignment.
-Below is an image of the bounding box proposals and scores for the first frame for the prompt "red cube".
-The highest scoring box is colored blue
+For each frame, Grounding DINO outputs multiple box proposals, thesholds them by bounding-box validity and text-alignment, then outputs the box with the highest text alignment score.
+Below is a visualization of the bounding box proposals and scores for the first frame for the prompt "red cube" (post thresholding).
+The highest scoring box is colored blue.

 {{< figure src="GDINO_alignment_scores.jpg" title="Bounding box proposals  and alignment scores for prompt \"red cube\" from Grounding DINO" >}}

-I created a new scoring function to reward consistency with the previous frame.
-This scoring function is used instead of the prompt-alignment score for all frames except for the first one.
-This function is:
+I implemented a new scoring function to enforce bounding-box consistency between frames.
+This scoring function (below) is used instead of the prompt-alignment score for all frames except for the first one.

 $$
 x_t = \arg\min_{\mathbf{x}} \left|\mathbf{x}_{t - 1} - \mathbf{x}\right|_1
 $$

-Where $\mathbf{x}$ is a vector representing a bounding box.
+Where $\mathbf{x}$ is a vector representing the four bounding box parameters.

-Or with Pytorch:
+In Pytorch:
 <pre style="font-size: 16px;color: rgb(17,179,33);background-color: black;">
 dist_score = -torch.sum(torch.abs(bbox - last_bbox))
 </pre>